-Designing for Climate Change: The city employs ecological planning and continuous monitoring systems to assess the status of the city's ecology, to adapt to a changing climate and mitigate emissions.
-The city's mangroves and trees serve as natural carbon sinks, while keeping the city cool and reducing air pollution and providing opportunities for foraging and play.
+Designing for Climate Change: The city employs ecological planning to adapt to a changing climate and mitigate emissions.
+The city's mangroves and trees serve as natural carbon sinks, while keeping the city cool and reducing air pollution.
 The city's ecology is integrated with human-made green and blue infrastructure protecting the city from natural disasters.
 Panaji's wealth of creeks and freshwater bodies support local biodiversity.
-Residents have access to wellmaintained natural springs.
-Anti-pollution measures, waste management, and regular cleanups to protect biodiversity and human health are in place.
+Residents have access to well-maintained natural springs.
+Anti-pollution measures, waste management, and regular clean-ups to protect biodiversity and human health are in place.

 Prospering traditional livelihoods: Panaji preserves cultural traditions and knowledge related to climate adaptation and local resources.
 Larger fishing operations and commercial activities, which can negatively impact local fishing communities through pollution and resource depletion, are subject to careful regulation.
-Local fishermen retain control over how and to whom they sell their catch and utilise technology where it improves efficiency, like taking online payments.
-There are subsidised solar fishing boats, designed with fishing communities' inputs to make fishing more sustainable.
+Local fishermen sell their catch at large markets and utilise technology, taking online payments, using apps to catalogue their fish and price competitively, offer sales and vouchers, and learn to grow their businesses online.
 Through green tourism, Panaji protects the livelihoods of locals by promoting the famous salt-harvesting and agricultural khazans on the outskirts of the city.

 An Informed Youth: To achieve net zero goals, Panaji invests in youth education and engagement.
 By fostering a deep understanding of climate change, its impacts, and local adaptation strategies among the next generation, Panaji cultivates informed and committed residents who drive sustainable development and contribute to a resilient future.
-The city's youth take an active role in sustainability initiatives, collecting and recycling packaging materials and e-waste.
-The youth lead tree plantation drives cultivating indigenous edible trees like jackfruit in clearly delineated public areas where trees are protected by relevant authorities.
+Children plant indigenous trees, especially edible varieties like local jackfruit trees, that can be enjoyed by the public.
+Many tree-planting drives are held in clearly delineated public areas where trees are protected by relevant authorities.